Denis Stoff

+Career

 2009–2010: Cat!Cow!MilkyWay!

 Stoff experimented in electronic music with a short lived project called Cat!Cow!MilkyWay!.
 He also played as guitarist in the Russian post-hardcore/emo band Origami.

 2010–2012: Make Me Famous

 The first major project Stoff involved himself in was metalcore act Make Me Famous which he helped form in 2010 with members Serj Kravchenko on unclean vocals, Sergei Hohlov on bass, Dusty Boles on drums and Igor Yestrebov on guitar.
 The band gained recognition on the video sharing website YouTube, where Stoff previously released covers of songs and would eventually gain members after contacting each musician after gaining a following.
 The band released their debut album "It's Now or Never" in March 2012 via Sumerian Records and successfully charted in the US top 200, peaking at 151.

 In late 2012, Stoff had announced that he had quit the band, which itself had announced to be disbanded after their final headlining tour that same year, officially disbanding in early 2013.